 The Cairn Terrier and Other Animals.

-He can be taught to live harmoniously with pets of other species if he is socialized with them from a young age.
-I have also found that the Cairn Terrier temperament is calmer if he is given toys to hunt.
-Throw a squeaky toy for him, and watch him pounce on it and shake it.
-This gives him the opportunity to express his normal behaviors.
+You can, however, teach him to live harmoniously with pets of other species if you socialize them from a young age.
+I have also found that the Cairn Terrier temperament is calmer if you give him toys to hunt.
+Throw a squeaky toy for him, then watch him pounce upon and shake it.
+This gives him the opportunity to express his innate behaviors.
 However, you can never trust a predatory dog temperament around potential prey, so don't leave your Cairn unsupervised around small animals.

 Your Dog's Temperament and Your Garden!

 The Cairn has large feet and strong claws, which serves him well for the purpose of digging out rats and mice.
-This doesn't make him very popular when he digs holes in your back yard or destroys your carefully laid out garden.
+This doesn't, however, bode well for him when he digs holes in your backyard or destroys your carefully laid-out garden.

-You won't be able to reliably train him out of digging; it is just too ingrained in him.
-To make sure your flowers survive his company, use a decorative fence to keep your Cairn away from them.
-Alternatively, keep your dog in the back yard and plant a nice garden at the front of your house.
-Another good idea is to give your dog his own area to dig in, whether it be a corner of your yard or a child's sand pit.
-Bury his squeaky toys in the sand and he will enjoy digging them up and biting them.
+You won't be able to reliably train him out of digging, as it is ingrained in him.
+To help your flowers survive his wrath, try using a decorative fence to keep your Cairn away from them.
+Alternatively, keep your dog in the backyard and plant your nice garden in front of your house.
+Another good idea is to give your dog his own area to dig in, whether it be a corner of your yard or a child's sandpit.
+Bury his squeaky toys in the sand, and he will enjoy digging them up and chewing on them.

-This busy little dog needs activity, so it's important that he gets plenty of exercise.
-With active dog temperaments like that of the Cairn Terrier, you'll find that you will be more active too, and this will be good for your health.
+This busy little dog needs activity, so it's important that he gets plenty of exercises.
+With active dog temperaments like that of the Cairn Terrier, you'll find that you will be more active too, which is good for the both of you.
 If he doesn't get the exercise he needs, he will become bored and will bark more, dig more and generally be more of a problem.